Milan · Operators

 What gets rebuilt, in what order.

-• Rebuild the procurement-risk architecture.
+• Rebuild the procurement-risk answers.
 US capacity, US warehousing posture, US after-sales response time, single-source vs dual-source story, currency-hedge posture, and US-translated past-performance on the surface.
 Engineer depth stays available, no longer carries the lede.

 How engagements start